dimatkachuk2607g/portfolio/projects/automation_selenium/README.md

 all pytest tests will automatically run in a GitHub Actions workflow and produce an artifact which contains all reports.

+### Browser Note:
+Tests run with Chrome/Chromium by default and should work as is, If not, install Chrome manually. drivers are managed automatically by Selenium in the newer versions.

 ## Running the project
 First install requirements from the **projects** folder using the command: